We Come Running: Critical reception

 "We Come Running" was met with positive reviews from critics.
 Rolling Stone said "the song's lush textures shimmer with positivity," also calling the track "energetic" and "triumphant."
 According to Robert Johnson of Houston Music Review, the song has "a ridiculously catchy hook", "deliciously radiant vibe" and "is the perfect mixture of organic and electronic sounds, with inspirational lyrics to boot."
 Anne Erickson of Audio Ink Radio called the song "a catchy, candy-coated piece of alternative pop."
 Paul Lester of The Guardian stated that "there are chanty choruses that will either make you want to hug your neighbour or gouge out your eardrums."
 Tom Howard of NME said, "...[the song] isn't exactly good...[but] whatever evil is in action here, it's working."

 Music video

 A music video directed by Marc Klasfeld was released for the song on October 19, 2012.
 The video features the band performing the song underwater, as well as scuba diving with sharks.

 Live performances

 The band performed "We Come Running" for the November 14, 2012 episode of Jimmy Kimmel Live!.

-They also sang it performed it live on Rachael Ray on May 20, 2013, along with "Stars (Hold On)".
+They also performed it live on Rachael Ray on May 20, 2013, along with "Stars (Hold On)".